This post may contain affiliate links.

 Looking through all your products can be scary.
 And overwhelming.
 But, it’s something that is super important to your health and skin.

 Obviously, there are a lot of other skincare ingredients to avoid in your products, so it’s impossible to list them all.
 I’ve included the worst offenders in this list.
+So make sure to save this post to come back to when you’re looking for what ingredients to avoid in beauty products.

 If anyone is interested in a followup post with more skincare ingredients to avoid, comment down below!